trademachines/trademachines-it-principles/README.md

 ### You Build It, You Run It
 ### API First
 ### Automate Everything
+We keep reptitive work to a minimum and build automation into our tools wherever its feasible.

 ### Start With Plan A
 And then find something that works.
 ###  Challenge The Product Owner